markwigmans/miniproject/README.md

 ### First Run
 The first time the application creates a wallet which needs to be filled.
 So perform the following steps:

-1. Make sure that a local testnet node is running
+1. Make sure that a local testnet node is running;
 1. start the application: